elastique/poetry/README.md

 ### Many-to-many relationships ###

 In this example, a `User` can have 0 or more `Groups`, and a `Group` can have 0 or more `Users`.

-When an object occurs several times throughout the same JSON data, its data is just updated while it is being imported.

 **users.json**
 ```json